ThanasisNidriotis/ReadMeTestingGrounds/README.md

 Specifically:
  - The user is requested to input a positive integer number smaller than 10^15
- - The user is requested for the maximum length of the aliquot sequence they want the program to print.For instance if the user wants to get first 3 numbers for the aliquote sequence of 12 the program would print, besides the original number of the sequence, 16 , 15 , 9.In case the user inputs 0, the sequence runs either until it reaches 1 and it terminates, or for an unlimted length (in case of a perfect, amicable or social number, the sequence runs until the number exceeds 10^15 or the program is forced to terminate).
+ - The user is requested for the maximum length of the aliquot sequence they want the program to print.For instance if the user wants to get first 3 numbers for the aliquote sequence of 12 the program would print, besides the original number of the sequence,16,15,9 .In case the user inputs 0, the sequence runs either until it reaches 1 and it terminates, or for an unlimted length (in case of a perfect, amicable or social number, the sequence runs until the number exceeds 10^15 or the program is forced to terminate).
  - Lastly the user is asked to input the character 'f' for the **full length** of the sequence or the character 'l' for just the **length** of the sequence.

- ## How does this program accomplish the calculation of the Aliquot sequence?
+ ### How does this program accomplish the calculation of the Aliquot sequence?
 ``` c
     The program uses the following function: